bucketco/bucket-javascript-sdk/packages/react-sdk/README.md

       <button
         onClick={(e) =>
           requestFeedback({
-            title: value?.question ??
+            title: payload?.question ??
 "How do you like Huddles?",
             position: {
               type: "POPOVER",
               anchor: e.currentTarget as HTMLElement,